AdobeStock_13852714-1

 Load capacity and weight distribution

 The springs must be able to resiliently support the chair's intended weight capacity without yielding.
-The system needs to evenly distribute the occupant's weight to prevent uneven sagging or component failure.
+The system must distribute the occupant's weight evenly to prevent sagging or component failure.

 Spring rate and stiffness